5 Steps to Designing High-Impact Blended Learning Experiences

 3. Understand the learning technologies

 Take the time to get familiar with your technology options, so that you can decide on which options to implement for your course.
-The right learning technology can help make your blended learning program more flexible, scalable, and effective for learners.
+The right learning technology can help make your blended learning program more flexible, scalable, and effective for modern learners.
 Be sure to examine the technologies already available to you and research new ones that will help you deliver and maximize your blended training program*.
 Ask colleagues, attend webinars, look at the websites of L&D conferences and see who the exhibitors are.

 As you look at technologies, ask yourself these two important questions: